George William Pipgras

 - Final Game June 2, 1935

 - Born December 20, 1899 in Ida Grove, IA USA

 - Died October 19, 1986 in Gainesville, FL USA

 George was born far from Broadway in Ida Grove, IA.
-He was a farm boy (until his father went into the hotel business) and served in WWI.
-After winning 19 games for Charleston in 1922, he came to the majors with the 1923 Yankees and 1924 Yankees, used sparingly.
-In the minors with Atlanta in 1925, he won 19 games and in 1926 he went 22-19 for St. Paul.
+He was a farm boy (until his father went into the hotel business) and served in World War I. After winning 19 games for the Charleston Pals in 1922, he came to the majors with the Yankees in 1923 and 1924, but was used sparingly.
+In the minors with the Atlanta Crackers in 1925, he won 19 games and in 1926 he went 22-19 for the St. Paul Saints.

 A broken elbow in 1933 caused him to struggle during the rest of his pitching career.

-After going 4-6 for the Nashville Vols in 1935, George Pipgras retired.
+After going 4-6 for Nashville in 1935, Pipgras retired.
 He was an umpire in the New York-Penn League in 1936-1937 and the Eastern League in 1938.
 Pipgras was then an American League umpire from 1939 to 1946.
 Afterwards he was a scout and instructed umpires.

 One source: George Pipgras